aidenplabs/preflight-guard-action/README.md

 Free open-source GitHub Action for a small set of pre-launch red-flag checks in supported Next.js + Vercel, Next.js + Supabase, and Next.js + Supabase + Vercel repos.

 This action is for beginner builders, solo builders, students, and small teams who want a simple pre-deploy check in GitHub Actions before launch.
-It is intentionally narrow.
 It looks for a small set of common red flags and writes a plain-language report you can review before shipping.

-It was made for a simple reason: more people now ship quickly with common stacks like Next.js, Supabase, and Vercel, often with code assembled from docs, examples, and AI-assisted workflows.
-The goal is to give people one more practical review step before deployment without turning this into a broad scanner or pretending it proves an app is safe.
+It was made for a simple reason: more people now build and ship quickly with common stacks like Next.js, Supabase, and Vercel, often with code assembled from docs, examples, and AI-assisted workflows.
+When people move fast, security-related mistakes and risky patterns can get overlooked before deployment.
+The goal is to give people one more practical review step before launch and help them catch at least some of those issues earlier.

 ## What You Get